orbeon/orbeon-forms-doc/form-runner/feature/lease.md

     value="10"/>
 ```

 As mentioned earlier, when user change values in the form, the lease gets automatically renewed.
 However, minimize hits to the database this isn't done during the first minute after the lease was first obtained or renewed.
-If you wish to even even further minimize hits to the database, you can increase the value of the value of the following property.
+If you wish to even further minimize hits to the database, you can increase the value of the value of the following property.

 ```xml
 <property